curvenote/doi-utils/readme.md

 > For the 74.9M DOIs we have seen this matches 74.4M of them.
 If you need to use only one pattern then use this one.

+The utility also recognizes URLs that are likely DOIs, and has specific handling for some repositories (e.g. eLife, Zenodo).

 ## Install

 ```bash